chanhosuh/docker-bitcoin/README.md

 # docker-bitcoin
 Docker setup to run a full node for Bitcoin

-One reason to prefer this image over others, is the others use the Ubuntu PPA, rather than the original source code.
+One reason to prefer this image over others, is the others rely upon an unofficial Ubuntu PPA, rather than the original source code.

-Building from source can take a while, anywhere from 20-30 minutes in my experience.
-You can pull the image first, e.g. `docker pull chanhosuh/bitcoin` and once you're satisfied it does what you need, you can use this repo to build the image yourself.

 ## Quickstart guide
 - install Docker: [Mac](https://www.docker.com/docker-mac) | [Ubuntu](https://www.docker.com/docker-ubuntu)
 - clone the repo
-- build the Docker image:
+- build (or pull) the Docker image:
+  - **build**
     - `make build`
     - only needs to be done the first time or when docker-related files change
+  - **pull**
+    - `make pull`
+    - building the image can take a while (~15 minutes for me), so this is useful for checking out the image before building it yourself
+    - note the image gets re-tagged so that it can be used with the `make` commands
 - start the container:
   - `make up`
   - ctrl-c will detach you from the logging output; container will still be running in the background